Jsrra/Booze-Hound/README.md

 ## User Story

-AS AN avid traveler who loves to visit places around the world,
+AS A person that enjoys a beer every now and then and who loves to discover new bars,

-I WANT to have critical information about potential travel destinations such as the weather forecast, top-rated restaurants, and famous tourist sites,
+I WANT to be able to search for bars in a specified city and have their locations be displayed on a map,

-SO THAT I can make better informed decisions when planning for trips.
+SO THAT I can make better informed decisions while deciding which bar to patronize.